Directed by artistic director David Saint, performances will continue through April 8.

 "A young man is on trial for the first degree murder of his own father – a charge which carries a mandatory death sentence," according to production notes.
 "As the curtain opens, the twelve men are instructed by the judge on the gravity of their deliberations, saying that if there is the slightest doubt in their minds as to the guilt of the defendant, they must acquit.
 Eleven members believe that the young man is guilty; one juror – Juror 8 – is not convinced, and asks the others to persuade him.
 The drama depicts a jury forced to reconsider its nearly unanimous decision by the single dissenter who sows a seed of reasonable doubt.
 Throughout their deliberations, the men do not even call each other by name – because they don’t know their names.
 But as the deliberation goes one, they learn more about each other than they ever bargained for."

-Creating the world of Twelve Angry Men are set designer R. Michael Miller, costume designer Esther Arroyo and lighting and sound designer Christopher J. Bailey.
-For tickets and information, contact the George Street Playhouse Box Office at (732) 246-7717.
+Creating the world of Twelve Angry Men will be set designer R. Michael Miller, costume designer Esther Arroyo and lighting and sound designer Christopher J. Bailey.
+For tickets, which begin at $26.50, call (732) 246-7717 or visit GSPonline.org.
 George Street Playhouse is located at 9 Livingston Avenue in the heart of downtown New Brunswick.